My Teen Crashed His Car, and Now Our Insurance Has Tripled. What Now?

 Switch your car insurance

 If your insurer doesn't offer accident forgiveness or you're not eligible, now might be a good time to switch your car insurance.
-Don't expect to find drastically lower your rates from another company as they'll still be able to see your teen's accident history.
+Don't expect to find drastically lower rates from another company, as they'll still be able to see your teen's accident history.
 But every little bit helps when your premiums are soaring.

 Have your teen pay the overage

 If they don't currently earn any money from odd jobs or part time work, this could be the time to have them find something.
-If that's not an option, you might come up with a system where they do extra chores around the house to "pay back" the premium hike.
+If that's not an option, you might come up with a system in which they do extra chores around the house to "pay back" the premium hike.

 Have your teen take a defensive driving course